Outer functors and a general operadic framework: Naturality with respect to the operad

 \section{Naturality with respect to the operad}

-The general framework presented here allows the naturality of the construction $\opd \mapsto \fopd ^\mu$, for suitable $(\opd, \mu)$ to be considered.
-The principal application of the constructions of this paper that is envisaged is to the case $\opd = \lie$; however, it is believed that exploiting the naturality should be a useful tool in studying this case.
+In this short section we consider the naturality of $ \fopd ^\mu$ with respect to suitable $(\opd, \mu)$.
+Whilst the main application envisaged of the theory is to the case $\opd = \lie$, it is believed that exploiting the naturality may be a useful tool in studying this case.

 Fix $\phi : \opd \rightarrow \ppd$ a morphism of operads so that the element $\mu \in \opd (2)$ yields $\phi \mu \in \ppd (2)$.
 One can thus construct the natural $\sym_n$-equivariant map:

 for $G \in \ob \fppd$ and $n \in \nat$, as in Lemma \ref{lem:mu_sym_equivariant}.